 Once Upon a Time in Hollywood takes place in an alternate timeline, where billboards and radio ads are accurate to what they were 50 years ago but where careers and existences of certain star personalities fork.
 The movie will feature an eerily true-to-the-times marquee advertising Pendulum, a long-forgotten Jean Seberg vehicle, for instance, but it will also put a spotlight on fictional wash-ups and never-weres who bumped elbows with everyone from Bruce Lee to celebrity hairdresser Jay Sebring.
 This movie’s mains are categorical has-beens.
 One is Rick Dalton (Leonardo DiCaprio), a TV star who hasn't done anything meaty since the television Western he headlined a decade ago.
 The other is Cliff Booth (Brad Pitt), his too-pretty-to-be-a-stunt-double stunt double, chauffeur, and best friend.

 Once Upon a Time in Hollywood's first couple of acts cover a few days in Rick's and Cliff's lives.
-Neither person, at the moment, is at their peak.
-Rick is in professional purgatory.
+Rick is still in professional purgatory.
 He famously departed the series that made him famous for a film career, but the latter ambition never panned out.
 For years now, he’s been playing one-episode-only villains on everything from The Man from U.N.C.L.E.
 (1964-’68) to The Girl from U.N.C.L.E (1966-’67).
 As his agent, the burly, no-nonsense Marvin (Al Pacino), tells him over a bloody Mary at lunch one afternoon, he needs to start thinking about reconsidering his trajectory.
 Play the bad guy enough times and the audience begins to turn “Rick Dalton” into a synonym for “loser” — something you don’t want when your career is already flagging.
 In Once Upon a Time in Hollywood, we see Rick shoot an episode of Lancer, which ran in real life from 1968 to 1970.
 Naturally, he’s the antagonist in this week’s episode.
-He flubs a couple of his lines, but his experience and at least a fragment of his confidence are salvaged when an 8-year-old “actor not actress” (Julia Butters) guest-starring with him tells him that he’s doing some of the best performing she’s seen.
+He flubs a couple of his lines, but his experience and at least a fragment of his confidence are salvaged when an 8-year-old “actor not actress” (Julia Butters) guest-starring with him tells him that he’s doing some of the best performing she's

 With Rick struggling to find meaningful work, that means that Cliff, once one of the best in his class, is floundering too.
 It doesn’t help that most people who might hire him are convinced that he killed his wife (Rebecca Gayheart) on their boat a while back — something that remains ambiguous to us.
 These days, when not on sets with Rick, Cliff might shirtlessly repair his boss/friend's roof and think about the old days, or unthinkingly drive Manson girls to newly (and badly) repurposed former movie-making Babylons named Spahn Ranch to pass the time.